Probate Q&A Series

 • Serve known parties under Rule 4 of the North Carolina Rules of Civil Procedure.

-• Appoint a guardian ad litem for minors or incapacitated persons under G.S.
+• Appoint a guardian ad litem for minors or incompetent persons under G.S.
 1A-1, Rule 17.

 3. Resolving Competing Claims

-Once the court brings in all parties, claimants file answers or cross-claims.
+Once the court brings in all parties, claimants may file responses asserting their positions.
 Co-owners often disagree on the property’s value, improvements or contributions toward mortgages and taxes.
 The court may:

 • Order an appraisal or accounting of improvements and costs.